 Business Plans created by JDC Consultancy are written with the specifics of your company in mind, and follow a specific format that showcases what your company has to offer while providing the USCIS with the important data it requires to approve your visa.
 An effective E-1 Visa Business Plan provides projections and a strategy detailing your business’s next five years of operation.
 Some of the information incorporated in JDC Consultancy’s E-1 Visa business plans includes:

-- Local Market Summary for your U.S. location and an industry analysis.
+Local Market Summary for your U.S. location and a national industry analysis

-- Five-year financial projections, including a profit and loss statement, investment summary, personnel table and balance sheet.
+Five-year financial projections, including a profit and loss statement, an investment summary, personnel table, and balance sheet

-- Details of your U.S. customers and the percentage of your overall business that you conduct with these customers.
+Details of your U.S. customers and the percentage of the overall business that you conduct with them

 E-1 Visa Business Plan Process

-Your completed E1 Visa Business Plan will be approximately 22 pages long, and will contain much more information than is listed above.
+Your completed E1 Visa Business Plan will be approximately 24 pages long and contains much more information than is listed above.
 It will be personalized to suit your business’s visa needs and specifications, and we will maintain communication throughout the creation process to ensure that the first draft is produced quickly, comprehensively and accurately.
 Your satisfaction is paramount, and if at any point during the process changes become necessary, we will be more than happy to edit your business plan until it exceeds your expectations.
-We are in constant communication with immigration lawyers from every corner of the United States, and internationally, and will apply their expertise and our 9+ years of experience to work with you and your lawyer to create an effective, compelling business plan that will give you the best chance of obtaining your E-1 Visa.
+We are in constant communication with immigration lawyers from every corner of the United States, and internationally, and will apply their expertise and our 13+ years of experience to work with you and your lawyer to create an effective, compelling business plan that will give you the best chance of obtaining your E-1 Visa.

 JDC Consultancy recognizes the commitment and significant investment it takes to move to a new country and develop a business.
 We are acquainted with the challenges you will face as you tackle this process, and are prepared to provide you with a thorough, professionally researched and created E-1 Treaty Trader Visa Business Plan to help you make your goals of conducting business and being able to stay in the United States to do this, a reality.